mattfeltonma/azure-network-journey/README.md

 This is one of the more common patterns for organizations using Azure.

 Organized are encouraged to explore [Azure Virtual WAN](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about) in place of this pattern due to the additional capabilities and managed nature of Virtual WAN.
-There are significant considerations to using [Azure Virtual WAN](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-faq) and organizations are encouraged to consult with their Microsoft account teams or trusted Microsoft partners before moving ahead with Azure Virtual WAN..
+There are significant considerations to using [Azure Virtual WAN](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-faq) and organizations are encouraged to consult with their Microsoft account teams or trusted Microsoft partners before moving ahead with Azure Virtual WAN.

 Facts:
 * VMs (virtual machines) use the default system routes to communicate with each other within a virtual network.